Kurt Wahle: Biography

 In November 1917 Lettow led all his remaining troops across the Ruvuma River into Portuguese East Africa (now Mozambique).
 Here the problem of provisioning became particularly acute.
 Lettow split his force into two, to permit more extensive foraging, and thus Wahle again exercised an independent command for some time.
 On 8 December 1917 Wahle's detachment seized the Portuguese fort at Mount Mecula.
 Around March 1918 Wahle's detachment was reunited with the main force.
-Lettow now wished to be rid of Wahle, and he tried to induce him to surrender, but Wahle refused, claiming that Lettow did not have the right to instruct any of his men to surrender.
-Eventually Lettow relented, and in September 1918 Wahle crossed the Ruvuma with the remainder of Lettow's force, and so re-entered German East Africa.
+When Wahle was ailing Lettow ordered him to stay behind but he refused, claiming that the order was illegal since it effectively would be an order to surrender.
+Lettow relented, and in September 1918 Wahle crossed the Ruvuma with the remainder of the force, and so re-entered German East Africa.
 Wahle had for some time been suffering from a double hernia, and on 18 October 1918 he was forced to remain behind at Njombe and surrender to the British.

 Wahle was interned at Dar es Salaam, where he was shortly joined by Lettow and the remaining German troops, who had surrendered in Northern Rhodesia following the armistice in Europe.
 They were all soon repatriated, reaching Rotterdam at the end of February 1919.
 On 2 March they made a triumphal entry into Berlin to the cheers of a huge and enthusiastic crowd.

 During the campaign he was awarded the Iron Cross (Second and First Class).
 He also was recommended for the order Pour le Mérite by von Lettow-Vorbeck, however the recommendation did not reach Germany before the war ended and thus was never approved or awarded.
 In May 1917 Wahle was awarded the honorary rank of lieutenant general.

 On return to Germany he resumed his life as a retired military officer, and in October 1920 he published privately, for limited circulation, his memoirs of the campaign in East Africa.
 This small book was dedicated to his son, Ralph, who survived the war and resumed his legal career after his return to Germany.
 Father and son set up house together just outside Dresden.
 In the 1920s Wahle was actively involved in the agitation to regain the colonies which Germany had lost under the terms of the Treaty of Versailles.
 Kurt Wahle died in Dresden on 19 June 1928 at the age of 73, having tripped over some scaffolding at his residence.